Pato-elf/dartmudlet/README.md

 ```

 ## Credits
-- The core of this package began as zMud scripts authord by Gaborn and shared with the player community.
+- The core of this package began as zMud scripts authored by Gaborn and shared with the player community.
 - Special thanks to Ogma for providing the detailed date/time logic behind the several in-game date/time systems.
 - The zMud scripts were converted to a Mudlet package by Gaborn and shared as DartMUDlet.
 - These were exensively refactored into modular LUA and brought to GitHub by missionz3r0.